MikeLuu99/distributed-redis-in-go/README.md

 ## Acknowledgements

-This project distributed mode was implemented following this repo: https://github.com/YuriyNasretdinov/distribkv
+This project distributed mode was implemented by following this repo: https://github.com/YuriyNasretdinov/distribkv